-- a local person called Ksor Sop who is like a shaman.
+- a local shaman called Ksor Sop.
 A shaman is a person who people believe can speak to good and evil spirits.
 Spirits are a bit like ghosts.
 Shamans heal people who are ill and speak to spirits to see the future.